Summary

 Notable Quotes

-"Many governments are needing to buy design services to augment internal capacities."
+"Many governments need to buy design services to augment their internal capacities."

 More Videos